jaronbarends/language-buddy/docs/status.md

 - **`DevHelper` gated behind `NEXT_PUBLIC_SHOW_DEV_HELPER` (2026-08-02):**
   `ChatConversation.tsx` only renders `DevHelper` when that env var is set, instead of always rendering it.
-- `ChatConversation.tsx` receives a `chatConfig` prop (`ChatConfig`, from `src/lib/chatConfig.ts`)
+- `ChatConversation.tsx` receives a `conversationConfig` prop (`ConversationConfig`, from `src/lib/conversationConfig.ts` — renamed 2026-08-18 from `chatConfig`/`ChatConfig`, see
-  built via `getChatConfig(language, scenario, languageLevel)` — built in `ChatSetup.tsx` now, not `page.tsx` (see "Setup screen" bullet above; still only the two freeform-chat scenarios, not the scenario library, per decisions.md, 2026-07-28/07-30).
+  decisions.md) built via `getConversationConfig(language, languageLevel, scenario)` — built in
+  `ChatSetup.tsx` now, not `page.tsx` (see "Setup screen" bullet above; still only the two freeform-chat scenarios, not the scenario library, per decisions.md, 2026-07-28/07-30).
 - **Language level picker (2026-08-10, see decisions.md):** `language.ts` exports
   `LanguageLevelName`/`LanguageLevel`/`languageLevels`/`getLanguageLevelByName`. `languageLevels`
   holds two entries — Beginner (`A1/A2`), Intermediate (`B1/B2`); Expert (`C1/C2`) was drafted then
-  deliberately left out. `ChatContainer` owns `level` state (default: Intermediate), passed as `selectedLevel`/`onChangeLevel` through `ChatSetup` → `SetupForm`, rendered as a `SegmentedControl`. `level.cefrLevel` flows into `getChatConfig` → `getBaseInstruction`, which writes it directly into the AI's system instruction.
+  deliberately left out. `ChatContainer` owns `level` state (default: Intermediate), passed as `selectedLevel`/`onChangeLevel` through `ChatSetup` → `SetupForm`, rendered as a `SegmentedControl`. `level.cefrLevel` flows into `getConversationConfig` → `getChatBaseInstruction` (renamed 2026-08-18 from `getChatConfig`/`getBaseInstruction`, see decisions.md), which writes it directly into the AI's system instruction.

 ## What's decided